Shannon family: Jessica Shannon

 Jessica Louise "Chubbs" Shannon (born October 12, 1996) is June's second daughter; her father is Michael Anthony Ford.
 When the family moved from McIntyre, Georgia to Hampton, Georgia, 17-year-old Jessica did not accompany them, as she had less than three months until her high school graduation.
 She was the first member of the family to graduate high school and attend college.
 Jessica is a lesbian and is in a relationship with Shyann McCant.
 Shyann, who first appeared on a May 2023 episode of Mama June: Family Crisis, is six years younger than Jessica.
+Jessica & Shyann got married in the Season 8 finale in May 2026.
+On July 24, 2026.
+Jessica & Shyann filed for divorce.

 Lauryn Shannon

 Lauryn Mychelle "Pumpkin" Shannon (born January 7, 2000) is June's third daughter.
-Lauryn was raised believing her father was Mark McDaniel, a former partner of June's who sexually abused Anna, was never convicted for this but was convicted of molesting another child.
+Lauryn was raised believing her father was Mark McDaniel, a former partner of June's who sexually abused Anna, who was never convicted for this but was convicted of molesting another child.
 June has admitted that she is not sure who Lauryn's biological father is.
 At the age of six, Lauryn was struck by lightning.
 Lauryn came out as bisexual alongside June in 2015.

 As a teenager, Lauryn began dating Joshua Efird.
 At age 17, she gave birth to daughter Ella Grace Efird.
 In 2018, she stated that she wished she would have waited until she was older to have children and that it had not been her intention to become a teen mother.
 Lauryn and Joshua married in April 2018 in Las Vegas, Nevada.
 She later gave birth to son Bentley Jameson in June 2021.
 In May 2022, she gave birth to twins, a boy named Sylus Ray and a girl named Stella Renae.
 On August 1, 2024, Lauryn and Joshua filed for divorce.

 After June's arrest in 2019, Lauryn took in Alana and obtained temporary custody.
 She was granted full custody in June 2022.